 There are an array of orthotics to choose from.
 Some of them go directly into your shoes while others attach to the leg and/or knee.
 Try the thinnest and least invasive type first and work up as needed.

-Prevent shin splints with these tips—and if you’re already battling shin splints, don’t worry: there’s hope!
+Use these shin splints treatment ideas and know: there’s hope!
 You aren’t doomed to suffer in pain forever, but don’t ignore the problem.
 Deal with your shin splits now so you can get back on the road healthy and pain-free!

 Any other great tips you have to help others, please share!